Stop Fooling Yourself

 I recently read an article that guaranteed success by practicing three things.
 The article listed the following:

-These three suggestions (not scientifically supported) may motivate but the steps blatantly skips the necessary hard work also essential for success.
+These three suggestions (not scientifically supported) may motivate but the steps blatantly skips the necessary hard work.
 Knowledge, self-discipline, and patience are out of vogue—unpopular vestiges of the past.
 Yet, without them, we fail.

 By entertaining hope without applying appropriate action, we evoke conflict.
 Reality collides with expectations.
 The riches and happiness evade our misguided hopes until we properly act.